 And those moments when I wonder if I’m worrying too much about seemingly minute details, I recall this story.
 Of course, for most of us, we don’t have the luxury to become this engrossed with every detail associated with our work.
 But by erring on the side of caring this much about your work, you’ll rarely stray too far off course.

-This post was first published by Aarti Shah on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Aarti Shah on March Communications’ blog, PR Nonsense.